top of page

 Here’s your simplified, holistic, organic-friendly routine that feeds your hair from root to tip:

-🌿 Step-by-Step Natural Hair Care Ritual
+🌿 Step-by-Step Natural Hair Care Routine

 1. Scalp Treatment (1–2x/week in case of hair fall)

 A healthy scalp is the foundation.
 Use a dedicated scalp oil like Emmila’s Deep Root Therapy or Regrow Me to nourish follicles, balance sebum, and stimulate growth.
-Apply with dropper or fingertips, gently massage for 5 minutes, then let sit 30–60 minutes before wash.
+Apply with a dropper or fingertips, gently massage for 5 minutes, then let sit 30–60 minutes before wash.

 ✨ Tip: Massage with the tips of your fingers, not nails, to increase blood flow and loosen buildup.